trixi-framework/HOHQMesh/Documentation/docs/Error-Controlled-Adaptive-Meshing.md

 # Boundary Error Controlled Adaptive Meshing

+> THE ERROR CONTROLLED ADAPTIVE MESHING IS A NEW ADDITION TO HOHQMESH, AND IS STILL UNDER DEVELOPMENT.
+IT SHOULD BE USED ONLY WITH SOME UNDERSTANDING OF HOW IT WORKS, AND THE ASSUMPTIONS INVOLVED.

 HOHQMesh automatically sizes elements according to a number of criteria, including the local radius of curvature of the boundary curves, the distance between curves, and user defined refinement regions.

 It now can also adaptively mesh a model to provide optimal boundary approximations to the model curves with user specified smoothness to within a user defined tolerance.
 Adaptively meshing the model can lead to more efficient meshes with fewer elements and larger element sizes than the default, in addition to ensuring that the boundary approximations written out to the mesh file are accurate to within a desired tolerance.
 A description of the mathematics behind the optimal curve approximations, how it works, and its limitations can be found in the developer documentation, [here](TODO).